mariomolinam/academic-kickstart/content/research/index.md

 ## Working Papers
 ---
-**Molina, Mario D.**, "To rest on one’s laurels?
+**Molina, Mario D.** "To rest on one’s laurels?
 Effectiveness and stability of status orders."

 Drouhot, Lucas, **Mario D. Molina**, and Filiz Garip, "Divided in Diversity?
 Majority-minority ties and cultural difference in friendship networks among European adolescents."